hydroper-jet/lang/spec/1.0/source/src/enum.md

 ## Set enumerations

 Set enumerations are defined with the `Set` meta-data.
-Set enumerations are represented by zero or more members, using bitwise capabilities.
+Set enumerations are immutable data types represented by zero or more members, using bitwise capabilities.

 ```
 [Set]